Kit Kat Logo

 Kit Kat Logo History

 One reason for Kit Kat’s phenomenal success is its memorable, contrasting logo.
-As a powerful marketing tool, it is present on all product packaging.
-The logo’s design has been updated several times, but the fundamental graphic principles have remained unchanged.
+This powerful marketing tool is present on all product packaging.
+Although the logo’s design has been updated several times, the fundamental graphic principles have remained unchanged.

 What is Kit Kat?